Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 See [CAN connection basics](/User_manual/Machine_configuration/CAN_connection)

 All boards in the system must have different CAN addresses.
-1HCL boards are shipped set to a default CAN address of 123.
-They will also revert to 123 if you use the jumper to force the bootloader to request new firmware.
-Therefore, if you have more than one new 1HCL board, only one of them must be powered up and connected to the CAN bus.
+Duet 3 Mootor 23CLs are shipped set to a default CAN address of 123.
+They will also revert to 123 if you use the can reset button (not exposed on prototpyes).
+Therefore, if you have more than one new M23CL or tother Cut3d CAN-FD connectted expansion board, only one of them must be powered up and connected to the CAN bus at a time so the address can be changed form the default.
 So disconnect power to all but one of them (you can leave the CAN bus connected if it's easier).
-When you have changed the CAN address of that board, you can connect the next one; and so on.
+When you have changed the CAN address of that M23CL, you can connect the next one; and so on.
+See the section: [Set the CAN address](/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC) below for how to change the default address.

 ## Startup Time

 It is recommended to add the following to config.g, before any commands that reference any CAN bus connected expansion boards

-`G4 S1   ;wait for expansion boards to start`
+`G4 S2   ;wait for expansion boards to start`

 ## Testing communication